AP Psychology

 Topics may include:

-• Conceptions of personality, including behaviorist, social cognitive, humanistic, and trait theories
+• Psychodynamic, humanistic, social cognitive, and trait theories of personality

 On The Exam

-You’ll learn how psychologists evaluate, study, and treat a range of psychological disorders.
+You’ll learn how psychologists promote mental and physical health and evaluate, study, and treat a range of psychological disorders.

 Topics may include: